Photoshop for Beginners

 • 4 weekly Printable Lesson Downloads

-• Numerous Video Downloads detailing and demonstrating the concepts outlined in the PDFs
+• Numerous Video Downloads detailing and demonstrating the concepts outlined in the weekly PDFs

 • Instructor-led weekly Q&A for each lesson

-• Personal Video Critiques of each lesson’s weekly assignment by instructor
+• Personal Video Critiques for each lesson’s weekly assignment by instructor

 Welcome & Preassignment